Dr Pablo SchyfterTitle

 High School Yards

-Pablo is a native of Costa Rica, but carried out his undergraduate studies at Stanford University in northern California.
-He graduated with degrees in Science, Technology and Society (B.A., Honours) and Drama (B.A.) in 2005.
-He obtained an MSc.
-(Honours) and a Ph.D. from the Science Studies Unit at Edinburgh.
+Pablo is a native of Costa Rica, though Scotland has been his home since 2005.
+He graduated from Stanford University with undergraduate degrees in Science, Technology and Society and Drama, and earned an MSc. and a Ph.D. from the Science Studies Unit at the University of Edinburgh.

 Sociology of knowledge Science and technology studies Gender Feminist Theory Engineering studies Phenomenology Philosophy of biology Philosophy of technology